Travel | Top 5 New Nordic Restaurants in Copenhagen

 Höst is my all-around winner in terms of food, experience, and affordability.
 The environs feel like the world has stilled for an evening, and prices are crazy reasonable for a consistently exquisite, seasonally focused tasting menu.
 For my fellow design & ceramics nerds, it's won interior design awards & dinnerwares are a collab with design shop Menu and New Norm architects.
 Reservations required, but if you don't manage to snag one, another restaurant in the Cofoco group empire will do just fine.

 Location, location.
 Almanak's housed inside a swank building on the canal with a $$$$ jazz club upstairs, so you have the views and the vibes.
-It's thus on the expensive side but unsurprising given the brick-and-mortar business is a real estate game.
+It's pricey side but unsurprising given the brick-and-mortar business is a real estate game.
 Food & service are on par with the beautiful decor―simple and sleek with muted blues and grays.
 Rezzies recommended unless you go early.

 Website || Dinner plates $22-41 || Lunch plates $17-29 || Med portions